-Alert 294: Abnormal Recycle: Flame was lost during Run Alert 324: Abnormal Recycle: Hardware flame bias Alert 377: Abnormal Recycle: Hardware flame bias delta
+Alert 293: Abnormal Recycle: Flame was lost early in Run Alert 294: Abnormal Recycle: Flame was lost during Run Alert 324, 374-379: Abnormal Recycle: Hardware flame bias

 This error occurs when a flame signal is not detected by the flame sensor.
 A minimum signal of 0.2Vdc must be detected by the flame sensor to prove the flame.